angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Remove Duplicates from Sorted Array in Python

-To remove duplicates from a sorted array in Python, you can use different approaches depending on the type of array you are working with.
+Let's look at how to remove duplicates from a sorted array in Python.
 Here's a common method using a list:

 ```python
 sorted_array = [1, 1, 2, 2, 3, 4, 4, 5, 5, 5]